DoctorWkt/CSCvon8/Docs/implementation_notes.md

 both of these microinstructions because there would never be a low value and at least one of the PC increments would never occur.

+## Building the Physical CSCvon8 CPU

+I built both the Verilog and the breadboard version of the CSCvon8 CPU in parallel.
+This allowed me to work out the effects of the propagation delays and the rising edge issue noted above.
-Due to the delay issues, the rising edge issue and other issue, I've had to resort to some subtle wiring in the CSCvon8.
+Due to thes issues, I've had to resort to some subtle wiring in the CSCvon8.

-## Generating Rising Edges and Load Delays

 Several components need to load the current value on the data bus: the A and B registers, the instruction register, the address registers, RAM and the UART.